- Nice eBook Creation (Distributed)

 Kindlepreneur teaches a three step way to unlock rare, ‘secret’ Kindle categories.
 He also teaches you how to combine your Amazon internal keywords with SEO-style keywords, which are not restricted on Amazon.
 This can help your book rise to the top of a less populated search or topic, although it’s only any good if that leads to book sales.

 You need to be a Jedi Knight with keywords if you want to use them well for marketing your books, so listen to Kindlepreneur and other Jedi masters.
+Also make your own experiments in these selections.

 Book Description (Blurb)